EduardoZepeda/coffee-bytes-hugo/content/posts/opinion/el-nuevo-dios-el-delirante-culto-a-la-ai-en-redes/index.en.md

 Despite having such astonishing cases like the [GitLab CEO who cured his cancer](https://www.youtube.com/watch?v=OAlHiQLsYQM) or the [creation of an RNA vaccine to save a dog from cancer by Paul S. Conyngham](https://x.com/paul_conyngham/status/2036940410363535823), AGI is still far away.

+### Prompt engineering skills are not the problem, but LLM's core functionality

 "You just didn't use the correct prompt", "you used the wrong model", "AI did it better from the beginning".
 I've used AI enough to know it's not that simple.
 You need to iterate a lot, you need to be super specific and detailed.
 AI is useful, but it's not magical.
 The non-determinism that characterizes the models doesn't always work in your favor, sometimes the same prompt style works and other times it doesn't.

 It is precisely its non-deterministic nature that allows it, at the same time, a high capacity for adaptation, but makes it unpredictable and discards it for tasks that require repeatability and millimeter precision.
 Using it is not wrong in any way, depending on it and glorifying it is.